False warnings about solar storms have gone viral. Here’s what the flares actually do to Earth.

 “There is a solar cycle that waxes and wanes over a period of about 11 years,” said Howard Singer, chief scientist with the National Oceanic and Atmospheric Administration’s Space Weather Prediction Center, which monitors space weather phenomena and provides information for government agencies.
 “At the start is the solar minimum, and then activity increases and you reach solar maximum before things settle down again.”

-Because the sun is not a solid body, it rotates faster around its equator than at its poles.
+Because the sun isn’t a solid body, it rotates faster around its equator than at its poles.
 Over time, a NASA scientist says, the complex magnetic fields bend, building energy.

 “Think of it like a rubber band that keeps getting twisted, and eventually it has to snap,” said C. Alex Young, associate director for science in the heliophysics division at NASA’s Goddard Flight Center in Greenbelt, Md.